(1831 - 1862)

 References & notes

 Basic information from Harvard1 and Soldiers2, with details from genealogies online.
 The quote above from introductory material to a collection of family papers at the Massachusetts Historical Society, Boston.
 The photograph from one posted by family genealogist Dennis Sedgwick.
 The original probably from the MOLLUS Massachusetts Collection3.
+Wound and hospital details from Surgeon Hard4 of the 8th Illinois Cavalry.

 The General may literally have been his "Uncle John".
 His death date is September 27 in some sources.
 He's buried in the Sedgwick Pie - the family plot in Stockbridge Cemetery.